khynguyen/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+	+ Went to class Tuesday
-	+ went to class tuesday and thursday
+	+ Went to class Thursday
+	+ Introduced my self to Jule
+	+ Total points: 3
 - Week 2
+	+ Went to class Tuesday
 - Week 3
 - Week 4
 - Week 5